jnozzi/cocoadev.com/SiteContent/General/LaunchServiceCaches.markdown

 ----

-If you double click a document, [[LaunchServices]] will consult <code>~/Library/Preferences/com.apple.[[LaunchServices]].plist</code> for document bindings.
+If you double click a document, General/LaunchServices will consult     ~/Library/Preferences/com.apple.General/LaunchServices.plist for document bindings.
 This file contains both the bundle identifier and bundle signature for the application to be used -- I do not know how it then proceeds or which of the two it uses to lookup the application, but if you have some bad document bindings, delete this file.

-From the Terminal, type <code>open -a �yourApp�</code> I do not know how it locates the application, but I have on several occasions had <code>open -a</code> not working, but double clicking documents in Finder working -- I solve this problem by deleting <code>/Library/Caches/''</code>, but it looks like the actual file is <code>/Library/Caches/com.apple.[[LaunchServices]].6B.csstore</code> (the number may vary?).
+From the Terminal, type     open -a �yourApp� I do not know how it locates the application, but I have on several occasions had     open -a not working, but double clicking documents in Finder working -- I solve this problem by deleting     /Library/Caches/*, but it looks like the actual file is     /Library/Caches/com.apple.General/LaunchServices.6B.csstore (the number may vary?).

 ----